Bitwise Operation in C#

 Thread Deadlock in C#

 Deadlock example, deadlock is a situation where we are misusing the lock, specially when multiple lock objects are waiting for each other.
-In the following code we can see how dead lock can happen.
-Lock is being called each other, results in deadlock.
+In the following code, we can see how deadlock can happen.
+A lock is being called each other, resulting in a deadlock.
 It is hard to debug.
 Run the following code and see that some statements are not executed at all, try to find the reason.

 namespace deadlocktest